Bscheinin/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Project Purpose
-this project used various methods to help users refine their search for the perfect vacation spot.
+This project used various methods to help users refine their search for the perfect vacation spot.

 ## Project Resources